-The arts are expression forms that speak a common language, while bringing value to the lives of people and their communities.
+The arts are expression forms that speak a common language, and they bring value to the lives of people and communities.
 Art is a channel for open conversation, understanding collective concerns and issues, and bringing diverse people together through connective bridges.
 Those involved with the world of arts and culture help shape our communities in lasting and meaningful ways.

 SUPPORTED ARTS & CULTURE PROGRAMS